New Perspectives in Energy for a Sustainable Growth – Proff. Claudia Lupi, Giuseppe Tannoia, Michele De Bastiani

 Time period: Second Semester, January 2023

 Any prerequisites: Interest on Sustainability (SDG7, SDG 13), Climate Change, Energy challenges, Modern Photovoltaics.
-The attendance to the Introductory Class is not compulsory but highly recommended.

 Learning resources: Slides and scientific papers